Friday, April 24, 2015

 Yes, I’m talking about the Grand Canyon!
 Technically, we did hike it last fall during our Supai adventure, but we decided we still needed to do a hike in the National Park.
 Curtis and I had both visited it on our own family vacations before getting married, but hadn’t done much hiking during our visits.
 We also needed to see it together.
 We decided that when we did go see it, we needed to hike it down and up in a day.
 Our friend Mitchell had done it before, so we knew it was possible as long as we stayed in shape.
 And after our Spring Break trip in Utah, we knew we were ready, so we planned this trip!

-We were excited to share this adventure with our friends Mitchell & Julianna.
-Charlotte was equally excited to enjoy a weekend with her boyfriend, Max.
+We were excited to share this adventure with our hiking friends.
+Charlotte was equally excited to enjoy a weekend with her boyfriend.
 A HUGE thank you to Austin and Seneca for watching the puppies for us…we hope the dinners and dessert were enough to make up for any trouble they caused. 😉 We met at Mitch’s on Friday morning, packed up his car, and were on the road by 10:30.
 Next stop…Flagstaff!

 Whenever we go to Flagstaff with Mitch, eating at Mama Burger is always a given.
 It’s a hole in the wall burgers & fries restaurant and is actually delicious!
 I’m always kind of a skeptic when it comes to small local restaurants, and so I would usually just order sweet potato fries, but today was the first day that I finally gave in and tried a burger, and I was not disappointed!